ergo-services/ergo/docs/advanced/observer.md

 The network page shows how the node reaches the rest of the cluster and how much traffic flows.

-The top of the page is configuration rather than telemetry. **Parameters** holds the network mode, max message size, handshake and protocol versions, and the negotiated flags. **Registrar** shows the service discovery backend, its endpoints and its capabilities, so a node that cannot find its peers tells you here whether it even has a registrar to ask. **Acceptors** lists the node's listeners with their addresses, TLS configuration and per-acceptor flags.
-Below that, the page splits into three tabs.
+The top of the page is configuration rather than telemetry. **Parameters** holds the network mode, max message size, handshake and protocol versions, and the negotiated flags. **Registrar** shows the service discovery backend, its endpoints, and which of its optional capabilities are available (proxy, application routes, config, events), so a node that cannot find its peers tells you here whether it even has a registrar to ask. **Acceptors** lists the node's listeners with their addresses, TLS configuration and per-acceptor flags.
+Below that, the page splits into five tabs.

 The **Connections** tab is the default.
 Four live charts plot aggregate traffic across all connections: messages per second, bytes per second, compression operations, and fragmentation operations, each in and out.
-A connection table with its own scope shows every connection with delta indicators; click a row for a detailed window.
+A connection table with its own scope shows every connection with delta indicators: direction, TLS or plain, node and connection uptimes, messages and bytes each way, pool size, reconnections and measured clock skew.
+Click a row for a detailed window.
 A cluster nodes section lists everything known through the registrar or an active connection, which is the quick picture of the topology.

 The **Routes** tab shows configured static routes and proxy routes side by side: static routes tell the node where to dial when a name matches, proxy routes describe how to reach nodes through an intermediary.
 A node with neither says so, which is the expected state when discovery is doing the work.

 The **Types** tab is a snapshot of the wire-format type registry, the set of message types the node knows how to serialize.
 Each row shows its registration ID, owning protocol version, kind, the wire size of a zero value, and canonical name; expand a row for the inferred Go shape of the type.
 Two filters narrow by name and by schema content.
-Refresh re-fetches the registry, which rarely changes after startup, so this tab does not stream.
-With the node built using `-tags=typestats`, extra columns show per-type encode and decode counts and wire-byte totals; see [The typestats Tag](debugging.md#the-typestats-tag) for using them to pick compression candidates.
+Refresh re-fetches the registry, which rarely changes after startup, so this tab does not stream. **Errors** and **Atoms** are the same idea for the other two registries: the error sentinels and the atoms this node knows how to put on the wire.
+With the node built using `-tags=typestats`, extra columns show per-type encode and decode counts and wire-byte totals; The average bytes per operation is what to sort on when picking compression candidates: a high average is worth compressing, a low one is not worth the framing overhead.
+See [The typestats Tag](debugging.md#the-typestats-tag).

 <details>